mneri/pnglatex/README.md

 ## Dependencies
 `pnglatex` depends on `dvipng`, `imagemagick`, `latex` and `optipng` packages.

+## Tips
+Logs can give you a good idea of what went wrong.
+    $ pnglatex -f "E=mc^2" -l out.log

+Using `xargs` you can generate and open your image with a one-liner; for example:
+    $ pnglatex -f "E=mc^2" | xargs eog

 ## Options
 + `-b <color>` Set the background color
 + `-B <color>` Set the border color